Nattie29/Capstone/README.md

 #### Selected Model is KNN
 Reasons:
-- High R^2
+- A good score of R^2 should be close to 1
+- MAE and MSE should close to 0
-- Low MEA, MSE, and RMSE
+- RMSE should be between 0.2-0.5
-- High Accuracy
+- From above table shows each model's results almost the same but the KNN is the best from those 3 models.

   # Picture!!